Chapter 3 General approach to a patient with electrolyte disturbance

 - melanosis coli (senna)

-- ammonium urate stones (radiolucent but visible on CTKUB) - thought to arise from the combination of hyperuricaemia from volume depletion and ammoniagenesis in response to chronic acidosis
+- ammonium urate stones (radiolucent but visible on CTKUB) - thought to arise from the combination of ammoniagenesis in response to chronic acidosis, acid urine (decreasing urate solubility) and volume depletion (concentrated urine)

 3.2 Drugs